BIG-RAT/mobile_to_local/README.md

 | Street |

-* AuthenticationAuthority has LocalCachedUser and Kerberosv5 settings removed
+* AuthenticationAuthority has LocalCachedUser and Kerberosv5 (for the domain) settings removed

 Mobile account shortname is added as an alias to the local account RecordName, if they differ.